ajlkau68/Supply_Chain_Analytics/README.md

    - Analyze current shipping times, warehouse processing, and last-mile delivery to uncover inefficiencies.

 ## Limitations
-- Unavalaibilty of quality data on lead times or logistics operations.
-The absence of quality data on supplier performance, replenishment times, or the efficiency of inbound logistics makes it difficult to making it hard to pinpoint delays and assess if poor supplier performance is contributing to the low IF% and OTIF%.
+- Quality data on lead times or logistics operations is unavailable.
+The absence of quality data on supplier performance, replenishment times, or the efficiency of inbound logistics makes it difficult to pinpoint delays and assess if poor supplier performance contributes to the low IF% and OTIF%.

 ## Visualizations
 Explore the live Power BI dashboard for interactive visualizations: